 Our next workshop will take place on July 19, 2023 with a focus on the Asia-Pacific region.
 That means the workshop will take place at 10:00 CEST and 18:00 AEST, a more convenient time for IRs in the region to join.
 You can check for your time zone here.

-We're back with our popular online reviewer workshop!
-We will again simulate the peer-review process with two new dummy papers.
-Participants will review the papers in advance of the workshop and in the workshop itself, we will go over those papers and the peer review comments that were submitted in advance.
+This workshop will again simulate the peer-review process with a new dummy paper.
+Participants will review the papers in advance of the workshop and in the workshop itself, CVIR editors will go over the papers and the peer review comments that are submitted in advance.

 Dr. Julien Garnon,

 CVIR Regional Editor